Culmination Of 18 Months Of Van Life In Mexico

 Your vehicle and sanity will thank you!

-Depending on the vehicle type and how it’s listed on the ownership title, you can easily bring a foreign vehicle into Mexico for either 6 months or 10 years.
-The 10 year permit is only if it is listed as a camper van/motorhome.
+Depending on the vehicle type and how itโs listed on the ownership title, you can easily bring a foreign vehicle into Mexico for either six months or ten years.
+The 10-year permit is only if it is listed as a camper van/motorhome.

-However, it is crucial to know exactly when your expiry date is.
-Letting the vehicle’s TIP expire in Mexico is a huge mistake and you risk your vehicle getting impounded and costing you thousands of dollars to get it back.
+However, it is crucial to know precisely when your expiry date is.
+Letting the vehicle’s TIP expire in Mexico is a huge mistake, and you risk getting impounded and costing you thousands of dollars to get it back.

-And at the very least, it’s highly likely you’ll loose your TIP deposit, which ranges from $200-$400 depending on the year of the vehicle.
+At the very least, you’ll likely lose your TIP deposit, ranging from $200 to $400, depending on the vehicle’s year.

-If, like us, you travel in a camper van without a toilet, then you’ll be using public toilets frequently.
+If you travel in a camper van without a toilet like us, you’ll use public toilets frequently.

-So whether we’re at a gas station, restaurant/cafe, or even a grocery store, we make sure to use the restroom before we leave (even better if you can go #2).
-With this strategy, we’ve honestly rarely had bathroom troubles.
+So whether at a gas station, restaurant/cafe, or even a grocery store, we use the restroom before we leave (even better if you can go #2).
+With this strategy, weโve honestly rarely had bathroom troubles.

 An Informal Bathroom Solution

-As a van life traveler in Mexico, one of our biggest annoyances are the constant police and military checkpoints on the road.
-And at these checkpoints they usually ask the same questions IN SPANISH:
+As a van life traveler in Mexico, one of our biggest annoyances is the constant police and army checkpoints on the road.
+At these checkpoints, they usually ask the same questions IN SPANISH:

 “Where are you going?”